github/docs/data/reusables/enterprise-accounts/emu-cap-public-preview.md

 >[!NOTE] CAP protection for web sessions is currently in {% data variables.release-phases.public_preview %} and may change.
 >
-> New enterprises that enable IdP CAP support after November 5th, 2024, will have protection for web sessions enabled by default.
->
-> Existing enterprises that already enabled IdP CAP support can opt into extended protection for web sessions from their enterprise's "Authentication security" settings.
+> If IdP CAP support is already enabled for your enterprise, you can opt into extended protection for web sessions from your enterprise's "Authentication security" settings.
+To enable this feature, your enterprise must have 1,000 or fewer members, active or suspended.